hieudphung/checksplitter/README.md

 # Expense Calculator

-The Expense Calculator is a JavaScript application designed to help users calculate the total expense on a bill split between however many people, including tax and tip, for a list of selected items. https://hieudphung.github.io/checksplitter
+The Expense Calculator is a JavaScript application designed to help users calculate the total expense on a bill split between however many people, including tax and tip, for a list of selected items.
+Direct Link: https://hieudphung.github.io/checksplitter

 ## How it Works